Working on Campus (Work Study)

 Work On Campus Eligibility

-- If you are a full-time student during the Fall/Winter terms, you may only work part-time (maximum of 24 hours per week)
+- If you are studying FT during the Fall/Winter terms, you may only work part-time (maximum of 24 hours per week) in the Fall/Winter semester.

 - Rate of pay is $11.40-$13.90/hour